-- Over the past five years he withdrew around $11,000 each year to top up the Age Pension
+- Over the past five years he withdrew on average around $11,750 each year to top up the Age Pension

 George is planning on gradually drawing down all of his super over time, but for now, he’s leaving the balance invested and enjoying the returns while he accesses the Age Pension.

 invested after income taken

 George is not an actual member.
 His story has been created for illustrative purposes.